 Just because you have QuickBooks doesn’t mean you can forgo an accountant.
 You still need to translate your financial information into something meaningful.
 The same is true for your ATS.
 You have a lot of recruiting information in your ATS, but you still need to translate it.
 Mostly, that means organizing it so your hiring team can see the metrics that matter most.

-Practically speaking, hiring teams need either an analyst or a tool that can organize their recruiting data into usable dashboards.
+Practically speaking, hiring teams need either an analyst or a platform that can organize their recruiting data into usable dashboards.
 While bigger organizations have the resources to invest in analysts, most do not.
-Smaller teams need a tool that can sit between their hiring team and their ATS.
+Smaller teams need something that can sit between their hiring team and their ATS.

 Another wrinkle with ATSs is that, while they’re great at recording process, they’re also flexible.
 The first part of that is good for data hygiene, the second part isn’t.
 Flexibility enables hiring teams to design their own bespoke processes for candidates.
 But flexibility also makes measuring and understanding performance a nightmare for recruiting leaders.

 Data hygiene is everyone’s responsibility